hyperopt/hyperopt-convnet/README.md

 keys) and passed back to hyperopt.

-There are other files too in the hpconvnet folder, but they are not so crucial to understanding the overall layout of logic and/or control flow.
+There are other files too in the hpconvnet folder, but these ones summarize the logic and control flow.

 # References